parkuman/homelab/README.md

 - my website
 - [AnyType](https://anytype.io/) - for note taking
 - [Jellyfin](https://jellyfin.org/) - media streaming
-- PiHole or similar
+- PiHole / AdGuard or similar
+- Home Assistant

-## Tooling
+## Setup

-- OS - Debian
+- Proxmox
+  - virtualize the one server i have into multiple machines to simulate a K3S cluster
+  - some apps might be better suited as a VM (home assistant) - proxmox helps with this
+- K3S Cluster
-- k3s
+  - 2 debian nodes
+    - 1 control plane node
+    - 1 worker node (for now, plan to extend this via more VMs or more physical servers later if needed)